lmmartine/cp_clothes_db/README.md

 $ rosbag play pant1_move2_topics.bag
 ```

-Now you you see with rqt_image_view the mask published on the topic "/xtion2/mask/image_raw"
+Now you can see with rqt_image_view the mask published on the topic "/xtion2/mask/image_raw"